CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiCrawler/mdEn/N/Implementation notes for building block INF.1 General Building.md

 The security zone 1 is the controlled interior area.
 Through an appropriate access control, z.
 As a janitor or an access control system, only authorized persons (employees, invited visitors) gain access to this zone.
 If there is a high need for protection, there should already be an obligation in this zone to always carry visible badges.
 The outer skin of zone 1 (external building skin) should be protected against sabotage and burglary by structural and technical measures.

 Zone 2 as an internal area can only be accessed by a restricted circle of authorized persons.
 There are defined access authorizations here.
 Zones or sections of buildings in zone 2 should have only one access at a time.
 Further access roads serve exclusively as escape and rescue routes and must always be kept closed during operation.
-They must be permanently monitored and secured against misuse by electromechanical safety devices (escape route safety systems).
+They must be permanently monitored and secured against misuse by electromechanical safety devices (emergency exit systems).

 Zone 3 forms the high-security area (eg board areas, critical IT rooms).
 The circle of authorized access is very limited.
 The security measures should be correspondingly high.
 Example: Access is only possible via a security gate with two-factor authentication and separation, exit with one-factor authentication and separation.
 There is an accounting of the access, as soon as no persons are reported more than present, the automatic arming of the burglar alarm system takes place.

 Post offices, delivery and loading zones should be in security zone 1.
 They should be designed so that deliveries can be accepted without the suppliers having to enter further areas of the building.
 The doors in these areas should not be left open for a long time.
-For higher protection needs, either only the outer door or the door to the inner areas should be open.
+For higher protection needs, either only the outer door or the door should open to the inner areas.
 Incoming deliveries should be examined in the delivery zone to determine whether or not they could be associated with risks.
 The type and depth of the reviews depends on the respective hazard potential (eg letter bombs).
 Incoming and outgoing deliveries should be kept as separate as possible.

 #### INF.1.M24 Automatic drainage (A)
 All areas within buildings where water can collect and accumulate, or where running or stagnant water is not detected, or discovered late, and where the water can cause damage, should be equipped with automatic drainage and water detectors.
 These areas include u. a .: